anontechnology/documentation/docs/api/datapoints.md

 |404|User Data Not Found|There is no data in the system with the specified user ID and attribute.|

 ## DELETE /users/{userId}/data
-Deletes all datapoints for the given user
+Deletes all data for the given user

 ### Path Variables
 |Name          |Type                          |Description      |